APogue/APogue.github.io/projects/codebook.md

 ## 🔹 Ordinal Categorical

 - **`severity_score`**
-  The extent of direct harm, credible risk, or disruption caused by the incident to individuals, campus operations, or institutional safety—as observable at the time the incident occurred.
+  The extent of direct physical harm, credible risk, or disruption caused by escalation to individuals, campus operations, or institutional safety—as observable at the time the incident occurred.
   - `low`
     - No credible threat or physical harm
     - Any disturbance was brief, self-resolving, and required no monitoring or intervention